-DriveSecurity powered by ESET – FAQKB Solution ID: SOLN2840|Last Revised: December 26, 2014
+DriveSecurity powered by ESET – FAQKB Solution ID: SOLN2840|Last Revised: March 06, 2015

 - After downloading DriveSecurity, the installation window will open.
 Select your device from the Choose a drive for installation drop-down menu and click Install.

 - You will be prompted to accept the End User License Agreement.
 Click I accept.